The 2018 version of Counterpoint’s Internet of Things Tracker provides a set of bold statistics on the rapid growth of connected vehicles.

 Design for security

 A connected application is not only a secondary set of car keys, but is also potentially capturing sensitive information about your day-to-day itinerary.
 The OWASP community did a great job researching mobile and web application security issues and providing a list of clear guidelines for software development focusing on security.
 Typical areas the OWASP guidelines address are: access to the application; storing and manipulating sensitive data; data protection during transfer; protection against brute-force attack; and, hacking.
 An additional exercise we recommend during development of an application is the completion of “threat modelling”.
 This is the activity of brainstorming all possible negative cases to make sure that all risks are mitigated within the app architecture, and implemented security features and OWASP guidelines are followed.
-To read more of our thinking on cyber security for connected vehicles, check out this post.

 As a final thought, the most interesting trend in the automotive industry at the moment, is the shift from a timeline driven by the vehicle build cycle to a continuous delivery mindset more common in software companies.
 This means wherever you are on your connected application journey, there is always an opportunity to improve and evolve through pushing new app releases.
 So whether you are just starting out, or already have a product in the market, we would love to connect, discuss ideas and look for ways to create the future of mobility together.